drizzydom/AMRS-Preventative-Maintenance/OFFLINE_MODE_README.md

 3. **Helper Scripts**:
    - `run_offline_app.py`: A wrapper script to run the offline app with SQLCipher disabled
+   - `run_offline_app_test.py`: A script to run the offline app on a different port for browser testing
+   - `test_offline_browser.sh`: A shell script for easily launching the browser test environment
+   - `full_offline_test_demo.py`: A comprehensive test that demonstrates the complete offline workflow
    - `fix_sqlcipher.py`: A utility to fix SQLCipher installation issues

 4. **JavaScript Utilities**: